-- Reconciliation procedures should be in place for accounting labels issued, used, returned, and remained.
+- Reconciliation procedures should be in place for accounting labels issued, used, returned, and retained.

-- Excess labels bearing batch numbers or other batch-related information should be destroyed.
+- Excess labels bearing batch numbers and other batch-related information should be destroyed.
 Also, outdated labels should also be destroyed.

 - Returned labels should be segregated and identifiable to prevent mix-ups.

-- Printing devices should be confirmed to the actual batch required details being printed on the label.
+- Printing devices should confirm the actual batch required details being printed on the label.

-- Results of label printing verification should be documented and should be as per the master production record.
+- The results of label printing verification should be documented and should be as per the master production record.